Note: This post was updated in May 2026 to reflect accurate information and changes since the initial publish date.

 Yeah.
 That’s a real thing now, and it’s actually happening.

-OpenAI recently admitted that ChatGPT has a multi-layered monitoring system scanning millions of chats.
-If it detects something that looks like an “imminent threat of serious physical harm,” it doesn’t just block your message; it may escalate it all the way to law enforcement.
+OpenAI has said ChatGPT uses a multi-layered monitoring system that analyzes user content and behavior at scale.
+If it detects what OpenAI describes as an “imminent and credible risk of harm to others,” it doesn’t just block your message… it may escalate it all the way to law enforcement.

 How OpenAI’s Conversation Monitoring System Works